 - Inclusion of the NEW CIPD Level 7 Qualification – either Advanced Diploma in Strategic People Management or Advanced Diploma in Strategic L&D

 - 3-way progress reviews – (Learner, Line Manager, Lead Trainer) every 8-12 weeks either at the learner’s location or online via MS Teams / Webex Meetings / Skype

 - Digital learning pathway –interactive guided study material and learning activities aligned to the core modules and specialisms within the standard.
 The pathway also provides the functionality to capture learning portfolios, real-time progress against the standards and formal progress reviews with employer oversight

 - Ongoing action learning sets focused on practical outcomes –live problem solving or creative bias supporting application within a workplace context

 - Organisational benchmarking opportunities –providing the opportunity to benchmark internal processes and policies to external trends and developments across a variety of sector settings

-- End Point Assessment –Guidance and Preparation (in the event of further support and training in preparation for a potential re-sit or re-take, an additional cost to be agreed will be required outside of Levy funding)
+- End Point Assessment – Guidance and Preparation (in the event of further support and training in preparation for a potential re-sit or re-take, an additional cost to be agreed upon will be required outside of Levy funding)

 - Preparation for CIPD Chartered Membership